Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

     cook, to such a great extent that you wish to form charms and powers around it, it can be its own specialized ability.

+-   **Bureaucracy.** Even the might of the First Age could not function well without a the weight of an efficiently organized empire behind them.

  Merits
 ------